The best ways to clean a bong or a pipe

 Cons: You're dealing with near boiling hot water.
 Be super careful.
 It may take multiple washes to clear the pipe.
 Can crack or break some glass that hasn’t been properly annealed.

 Whenever you find yourself in a hotel, airport bathroom, or a house party and you’ve needed to clean up your piece, we suggest this party trick.
 Pour half vodka and half water in a coffee cup and heat in the microwave for about thirty seconds.
 Drop your spoon in and swish it around for a while and let it sit.
-Pull it out and rinse it off.
+Pull it out and rinse it off under warm water a few times.
+The heat from the water and the alcohol in the vodka will help dislodge any resins within the pipe.
+A few rinses under the sink and it will smoke much better than before.

 Pros: Its pretty easy to find vodka and a microwave.